-If you’re new to plant-based living, make sure to check out our PLANT-BASED STAPLES for a comprehensive list of must-have ingredients to get started!
+If you are new to plant-based living, make sure to check out our PLANT-BASED STAPLES for a comprehensive list of must-have ingredients to get started!

-Before we get into storage tips, let’s highlight why keeping produce fresh is so essential.
-Fruits and vegetables are rich in nutrients, fiber, and antioxidants, forming the foundation of a healthy lifestyle.
-The fresher they are, the more vibrant their flavors and the higher their nutrient content, making them a key component of any whole foods plant-based diet.
-By maintaining freshness, you’ll ensure that your meals stay both delicious and packed with the best possible nutrition.
+Before getting into the specific storage tips, it is helpful to highlight why freshness is so essential.
+Fruits and vegetables are rich in nutrients, fiber, and antioxidants.
+The fresher they are, the more vibrant their flavors and the higher their nutrient content.
+Because of this, maintaining freshness, you ensure that every meal is packed with the best possible nutrition.

 Sourcing Top-Quality Produce